 Addressing Doctrine of Prosecution History Estoppel in Secondary Infringement Analysis

 The doctrine of prosecution history estoppel is an important limitation in patent law that prevents patent holders from reclaiming claim scope that they surrendered during the patent prosecution process to obtain approval.
-Prosecution history estoppel can potentially affect secondary infringement analysis by defining the scope of claims which may be enforced by complainers against defendants.
-Secondary infringement, such as induced and contributory infringement, encompasses indirectly enable or encourage the infringement of a patent.
-In these situations, this article discusses the consequence of prosecution history estoppel in secondary infringement analysis.
+Prosecution history estoppel limits patentees from reclaiming claim scope surrendered during prosecution.
+This narrowing affects secondary infringement like inducement or contributory infringement by restricting the claims that can be enforced.
+This article examines its impact on analyzing and proving secondary infringement.

 What is secondary Infringement analysis?